DonghwiJung/donghwijung.github.io/_projects/limbo.md

 This platform consists of rule-based modules and visual language model-based modules.

-In this project, I was in charge of visual language-based localization.
+In this project, I was in charge of visual language-based mapping and localization.